 This myocardial ischemia study can be used both in patients with suspected coronary disease and in the follow-up of patients who have already undergone revascularization procedures (after stent implantation or heart bypass surgery).

-How is a stress echocardiogram performed?
+How is an exercise echocardiogram performed?

 The technician will prepare the chest by applying electrodes to the chest.
 It may be necessary to shave the areas where the electrodes will be applied in order to record the electrical activity (ECG) of the heart during the test.
 A cuff will be placed on the arm to record blood pressure at specific times during the examination.